Healthy Homes Assessment Wainuiomata

 Draught Stopping Wainuiomata

-If you can feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap, then it is most likely a gap or an opening that requirements sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that allow air in or out from the home need the sealing.
-For example, if an open fireplace is not in use, it can create draughts.
-This must be sealed from.
-Property managers and landlords are responsible for ensuring that such draughts are squelched as far as possible.
+If you can feel external air entering or the air is clear out of a hole or gap that is, it’s likely to be a gap or hole which needs sealing in some way.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that let air into or out from your home require the sealing.
+For example, if an open fireplace isn’t in use it may cause draughts and must be sealed off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.

-There is no require to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the house is heated and cools to allow them to be shut and opened, rather instead of being stuck.
-We will check the windows and doors during an Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the building when the household heats and cools, to allow them to be closed and opened instead of than sticking.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections